-Credit risk arises on the individual loans within the mortgage portfolio which are in turn secured on the underlying UK residential properties.
-The maximum loan-to-value of the original advances was 25% and the credit risk is considered to be low.
+Credit risk arises on the individual loans within the mortgage loan portfolio which are in turn secured on the underlying UK residential properties.
+The performance of these loans is therefore influenced by the economic background and the UK housing market.
+The maximum loan-to-value of the original advances was 75% and the credit risk is considered to be low.

-The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the Guaranteed Investment Contract (the "GIC"), the swap agreement with the external provider and the Letter of Credit issued by Bank of Scotland (see "Liquidity Risk") To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes the Company has no claim to the assets of Bank of Scotland
+The extent to which the Company can meet its interest payments and administrative expenses is dependent on funds being received from the mortgage pool and the Letter of Credit issued by the Bank of Scotland (see "Liquidity Risk") To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes the Company has limited recourse to the assets of Bank of Scotland